mathesar-foundation/mathesar-wiki/design/specs/record-page/design/specs/record-summary.md

 A summary is also shown at the row level to identify the records.
 ![image](/assets/design/specs/record-page/design/specs/record-summary/179571476-4fa60138-3acf-4b69-9c32-cc1468cdf965.png)

-### The summary expression
-Record summaries are constructed using an expression that takes the value of the record's first non-primary-key field.
-This expression can be customized by the user to add any symbol or column values that they desire.
-The expression is set at the table level, meaning that all records from that table will be represented in the same way across the product.
+## Components

+### Summary Expression Builder
-The value of the first non-primary-key field of a record is used as a default for the record summary.
-It is possible for the user to change this expression to add any symbol or column values that they feel appropriate.
+By default, the value of the record's first non-primary-key field is set as the record summary.
+In most circumstances, however, the user will want to customize the record summary to include a non-default or extra column or characters.
-Using this formula, all records in a particular table will be treated identically.
-Changes to a record's expression are reflected in all of its occurrences.

-### The expression input component
-An input component is provided in the table settings for creating the expression.
-The user has the option to type or select columns, and also add additional symbols, in this input.
-As the user types, the auto-complete pattern of the interaction suggests columns.
-In order to distinguish them from the text symbols, columns are displayed as tag-like objects with a distinct background color.
+A component that allows users to enter columns, choose them as they type, and combine these columns with other symbols or letters in the correct order is required for this.

+The expression input component will enable users to enter in any letters and will verify if the content matches an existing column as they type.
+For example, if a user starts typing "Check," the menu will automatically filter to any columns that begin with "Check," such as "Checkouts."
+The best match will be highlighted automatically, and the user may select it by hitting Tab.

+Once inserted, the columns will be highlighted in color to differentiate them, whilst the characters will remain in plain text.
+To remove parts of the expression, the user must hit the backspace key, which will erase a single character or an entire column if applicable.
+Please note that is not possible to delete a character or column without deleting all the characters or columns after it.

 ## User Flow